 Per VA regulation, only mandatory fees may be billed to the VA.
-The cost of the Kit, Books and iPad, while required for enrollment, do not qualify as mandatory fees in such that the school gives students the option to purchase the kit from other sources other than the school.
-Students utilizing VA benefits will be responsible for arranging alternate payment for these items.
+Students utilizing VA benefits will be responsible for arranging alternate payments for any fees not covered by VA.

 The school does not participate in any state financial aid programs